TetraLoss: Improving the Robustness of Face Recognition against Morphing Attacks: EXPERIMENTAL SETUP

-\begin{itemize} \item \textbf{False Match Rate (FMR)}: The proportion of the completed biometric non-mated comparison trials that result in a false match. \item \textbf{False Non-Match Rate (FNMR)}: The proportion of the completed biometric mated comparison trials that result in a false non-match. \end{itemize}

-The vulnerability of a system is measured in terms of the Impostor Attack Presentation Accept Rate (IAPAR) which for a full-system evaluation is defined as the \textit{proportion of impostor attack presentations using the same presentation attack instrument (PAI) species that result in an accept}~\cite{ISO-IEC-30107-3-PAD-metrics-2023}.
+The face recognition performance will be evaluated according to the False Match Rate (FMR) and False Non-Match Rate (FNMR) as further described in~\cite{ISO-IEC-19795-1-Framework-210216}.
+Furthermore, the vulnerability of a system is measured in terms of the Impostor Attack Presentation Accept Rate (IAPAR) which for a full-system evaluation is defined as the \textit{proportion of impostor attack presentations using the same presentation attack instrument (PAI) species that result in an accept}~\cite{ISO-IEC-30107-3-PAD-metrics-2023}.
 As discussed in ISO/IEC 30107-3:2023~\cite{ISO-IEC-30107-3-PAD-metrics-2023} the problem of only looking at the IAPAR at high security values, \eg FMR=0.1\% is that the convenience of the system in terms of FNMR is not considered.
 Hence, following the suggestion in~\cite{Scherhag-MorphingAttacks-MorphingTechniques-BIOSIG-2017}, ISO/IEC 30107-3:2023 defined that the RIAPAR metrics should be used to evaluate the generalized performance of a face recognition system to morphing attacks.
 Given a threshold, $\tau$, the RIAPAR is defined as:

 where in our case the false reject rate (FRR) is equal to the FNMR of the system.